AmitBhalerao/DCN-Fat-Tree-Topology-using-NS3/README.md

-DCN Fat Tree Architecture for 16 servers
+This program contains NS3 C++ code for DCN Fat Tree architecture for 16 servers.
+It generated packet cpature and flow statistics for UDP, TCP flows.
+NetAnim configuration is already present in the code.